 'I don't know.
 It's dark and probably just the wind.
 I'm scaring myself over nothing, I'm sure.
-I think my nerves are frayed from spinning off the road or something.
+I think my nerves are frayed from spinning off the road.
 Anyway I'm walking now.
 It should be in the direction you're coming from if I've worked out where I am properly.'
 She could hear in his voice that he was walking fast: he was slightly out of breath.

-'Ok,' she said, 'see you soon.'
+'Okay,' she said, 'see you soon.'
 She ended the call and put the phone back into her pocket.
 The heater was blowing hot now and she turned it down.
 The zip of her coat dug into her throat and she coughed.
 There was a gap in the trees and the moon was a crescent.
 This was her favourite kind of moon.
 Its light haloed across the sky and she thought of work the next day and how she would be tired.

 How long had she been driving now?
-Half an hour?
-She looked at the clock: forty minutes had passed.
+She looked at the clock: fifteen minutes had passed.
 This was the stretch of road where Felix said he would be, but there'd been no sign of him yet.
 Maybe she'd been driving too fast.
 What if she'd passed him already but didn't see?
-Something cold ran down the back of her neck and, despite the heat in the car, she shivered.
+Despite the heat in the car, she shivered.